-We write fantasy for teens - come explore lands uncharted with us!
+We write fantasy & science fiction for teens - come explore lands uncharted with us!

 Pride and Prejudice with Keira Knightly is my FAVORITE!
 I think we watch it once a month.
 (My husband even likes it!)
 The Narnia movies are amazing to see on screen, but the producers changed a lot of things, so I can't count them as favorites in terms of adaptations.
 I am hoping they make The Lunar Chronicles into movies!
 Also, I think the Harry Potter series is well done.

 Ooh, fun topic, Laura!
 I do love the Keira Knightly version of Pride and Prejudice, but for me nothing can ever beat Colin Firth as Mr. Darcy :) I agree that the Harry Potter series was well done, as was the Lord of the Rings series.
 I hope the Chaos Walking series by Patrick Ness gets turned into movies - I loved those books and I'd be curious to see how they would make it work on screen.
 One of the movie adaptations I was most disappointed by was Ella Enchanted, because it's one of my favorite books but they changed a lot in the movie that made it much cheesier and way less charming than the book.